GermanHernandez91/RockTrack/README.md

 - Swift language
 - Support for iPhone and iPad.

+## Structure

+The app is using  MVC  since there are just three screen.
+The app itself is really baisc to spend a lot of time adding a MVVM-C artichecture.

+- Models: Network data representation
+- Views: All custom views used in the appilication and gruped by categories (labels, buttons, etc..)
+- Controllers: UIViewControllers that acts like screens.
+- Extensions: UI Extensions grouped by files.
+- Utilities: Custom error class, constants and helpers.
+- Resources: Assets and Splash screen.
+- Support: AppDelegate and SceneDelegate files

 ## Functionality

 - Initial view where all rock tracks are loaded.